Being nice to your husband does not make you a doormat.

 Yet as I mentioned yesterday, I’ve had a ton of visitors from sites lately that have been mocking the Christian view of marriage, and that’s one of the primary lines of attack: I’m telling women it’s okay if their husbands rape them.
 Give.
 Me.
 A. Break.
 Now, I know where they’re coming from, since I’ve done a Masters in Sociology with an emphasis on Women’s Studies, too.
 I’ve read all that feminist literature that calls all sex rape, and while it totally messed up my sex life in the early part of my marriage, I’ve thankfully been able to leave it behind and realize how great sex in marriage is.

 So let’s take a look at this more closely, and see what it actually means to say, “I’m only ever going to make love to my husband if I myself am completely and totally in the mood at that time“.
-If that’s your strategy, then you are:
+If you’ve decided that your feelings matter more than being nice to your husband, then you are:

 1. Opting for Parallel, Separate Lives instead of Intimate Lives

 I don’t care if my husband wants sex.
 I don’t, so he will have to suffer.

 In other words, your feelings trump his.
 Your needs trump his.
 He has no right to expect anything from you, and no hold on you.
 You are completely your own.